schnullerich81/SeatBeltSimulator/README.md

 Please note that
  - the seatbelt system makes some noise - so it works best with headphones or VR headsets
- - to simulate suspension forces, the use of *bass shakers* is suggested
+ - to simulate suspension forces (in a relatively cheap way), the use of *bass shakers* is suggested

 **How to build the seatbelt simulator hardware?**
  - seatbelt harness